The health benefits and stress reduction explained

 Dr Li isn’t the only one to come to this conclusion.
 Another team of Japanese scientists published a study in Public Health that found Forest Bathing significantly reduced feelings of depression and hostility.
 The more down or angry people were, the greater the benefits of spending some quiet time in the woods.

 This is all significant because excess stress is the root cause of many common and serious ailments such as high blood pressure, heart problems, diabetes and asthma.
-Preventing these illnesses is a priority for the NHS, who are exploring making Forest Bathing a ‘green prescription’.
+Preventing these illnesses is a priority for the NHS, which is exploring making Forest Bathing a ‘green prescription’.

 A boost to the immune system

 Have you heard of NK cells?
 They are like the Navy SEALs of the immune system.
 NK stands for Natural Killer.
 These cells play an important role in defending the body against bacteria, viruses, and tumours.
 NK cells are called into action any time the body senses out of control cell division or mutation.

 Hanging out amongst the trees